he44/EfficientNet-UNet/README.md

 - basically had a wrapper model, now only need to do skip connections and conv2d and upsampling

-@TODO check the efficientnet from Keras with the panda image above, making sure it actually has pre-trained weights
+@DONE check the efficientnet from Keras with the panda image above, making sure it actually has pre-trained weights